 Since I had a baby 6 weeks ago I’m still considered in the postpartum hair period.
 I’m not sure why, but pregnancy and postpartum changes your hair drastically.
 Whereas my hair was rather healthy in pregnancy, both with Tripp and with Maddie Grace, both times it became really dry and frizzy postpartum.
 The years upon years of damage from having it chemically treated doesn’t help.
 So how am I at the point where people are telling me now that my hair looks really great?

 Well, the NEW Dove Regenerative Nourishment Collection has done wonders.
 I have weird combination oily/dry hair and because of that I have to be particular with what products I use.
 I need something nourishing enough so it’s not frizzie, but that also effectively cleans my oily hair and doesn’t make it look greasy 5 minutes after I wash it.
 The Dove Hair Regenerative Nourishment products do just that.
 My hair feels very clean, but also soft, smooth, shiny, and totally manageable.
-Next time you are at Target, grab the new Dove Regenerative Nourishment Shampoo, Conditioner and Serum in Oil.
-Your hair will thank you!

 What’s the craziest hairstyle you’ve had?
 PLEASE tell me all about it!